Snail51/YouTube-Link-si-Remover/README.md

 ## Installation

-1. If on Windows, install and run the included `YouTubeNoSI.exe`.
+1. If on Windows, download and run the included `YouTubeNoSI.exe`.
 If this works, no further setup is required.
 2. If not on Windows, or the included `YouTubeNoSI.exe` does not work, download [AutoHotKey](https://www.autohotkey.com/) and compile the script from its included source (`YouTubeNoSI.ahk`).
 Be sure to use version 1 of the AHK scripting language for this, **AHK V2+ WILL NOT WORK**.
 (I am using AHK `v1.1.37.01b`)

 ## Run Automatically at Computer Startup (Windows)